Chantland/eHRAF_Scraper/README.md

         pyinstaller  --onefile --add-data 'Resources:Resources'  --icon=Resources/favicon.icns Scraper_GUI.py

+Note that you must input this prompt in a terminal which currently has activated the virtual environment (venv) mentioned above.
+Usually activation is something like `source /path/to/your/virtualenv/bin/activate`

 You may need to change the file's icon manually if it does not set.